thuld/CrmFetchKit/README.md

 **Note:** The library uses [bluebird](https://github.com/petkaantonov/bluebird) for the promise features.
 The build step (gulp) generates the file `CrmFetchKit.bundle.js` and this file already contains bluebird.
 So it is not necessary to deploy bluebird as additional web-resource to Dynamics CRM.

 ## Bower.io
+### Update 3.4.0
+Since version 3.4.0 is bower not longer needed.
+All dependencies are replaced with npm.
+### Before Version 3.4.0
 This module could be installed via [bower](http://bower.io/):
 ````
 bower install crmfetchkit